 The purpose of designation is to allow healthcare facilities to determine the level of care they wish to provide.
 Designation affords healthcare providers a means of recognizing the various levels of service capabilities, within their own institutions and other facilities, thus allowing them to make informed decisions as to the care and treatment of their injured patients.
 In urban areas, designation may assist with determining patient destination.
-Designation is not intended to provide a means of determining hospital capabilities by the lay public.
-Cardiac Care Centers: In the Texas Cardiac Facilities are categorized by Primary PCI Hospital - STEMI and Chest Pain Centers.
-For CATRAC Facility list click here for CARES (Cardiac Arrest Registry to Enhance Survival) page.
+In Texas, Cardiac Facilities are categorized by Primary PCI Hospital - STEMI and Chest Pain Centers.